Basingstoke Town F.C.: History

 The club was established in 1896 by a merger of Aldworth United and Basingstoke Albion.
 They joined the Hampshire League in 1901, and when the league was split into geographical divisions in 1903, were placed in the North Division.
 They finished bottom of the division in both 1903–04 and 1904–05, and again in 1906–07 and 1907–08.
 However, after consecutive second-bottom finishes and then finishing fifth out of seven clubs in 1910–11, they were North Division champions in 1911–12.

 Finishing as champions resulted in promotion to the County Section, although the club continued to play in the North Division.
 They won the North Section again in 1919–20, After league reorganisation in 1929 Basingstoke were placed in Division One.
 They finished as runners-up in 1965–66 and 1966–67, before winning the league in 1967–68.
 After finishing as runners-up again in 1968–69, they won back-to-back titles in 1969–70 and 1970–71, remaining unbeaten in the latter season.
+They club also won the Hampshire Senior Cup for the first time in 1970–71, beating Fareham Town 3–2 in a replay after the original final ended 1–1.

-After their third Hampshire League title, Basingstoke moved up to Division One South of the Southern League.
+After their third Hampshire League title in 1971, Basingstoke moved up to Division One South of the Southern League.
 Their first season in the Southern League saw them reach the first round of the FA Cup for the first time, eventually losing 5–1 to Northampton Town.
 The club remained in Division One South until 1979, when league restructuring saw them placed in the Southern Division.
 They won the division in 1984–85, earning promotion to the Premier Division.
 Two seasons later they were transferred to the Premier Division of the Isthmian League.
-Although they were relegated to Division One at the end of the 1987–88 season, they made an immediate return to the Premier Division after ending the following season as runners-up.
+Although they were relegated to Division One at the end of the 1987–88 season, they made an immediate return to the Premier Division after finishing as Division One runners-up the following season.